 Once again, New Zealand takes the bottom spot paying £428 a year on insurance, £25,680 in a lifetime.

-Find out how you could cut your motoring costs with finance on your next car.
-Use our finance calculator to see what you’re eligible for.
+Find out how you could cut your motoring costs with CarMoney finance on your next car.
+Find our more about the different types of car finance and how they could help you!

 Methodology